swiftlang/swift-org-website/server/guides/passkeys.md

 1. When a user clicks the "Register" button we will notify our server about a new registration attempt.
 2. The server will put together a few pieces of information and send these back to the client (the browser).
 3. The client will take this information and pass it into the `create(parseCreationOptionsFromJSON(...))` JavaScript function which will trigger the Passkey prompt.
 The returned value of this function is our brand new Passkey!
 Great!
-4. Before opening our first beer we quickly need to send our new Passkey back to the server, verify it and persist it in a database.
+4. Finally we send our new Passkey back to the server, verify it and persist it in a database.

 It sounds like a lot of work, but it's actually pretty simple.